Melted asphalt, shoes for dogs: Europe wilts in heat

 - Austria: dogs fitted with shoes -

-In Vienna, police dogs due to patrol a beach volleyball tournament were fitted with special little shoes.
+In Vienna, police dogs due to patrol a beach volleyball tournament were fitted with special shoes.

-Police said that even if temperatures were not excruciatingly hot, reaching just 34 C on Saturday, the dogs will have to spend hours walking on surfaces exposed to the sun that could easily go over 50 C, hence the shoes.
+Police said that even if temperatures were not excruciatingly hot, reaching just 34 C on Saturday, the dogs would have to spend hours walking on surfaces exposed to the sun that could easily go over 50 C, and would still need the shoes.

 - Netherlands: asphalt melting -

-In the Netherlands, authorities had closed certain sections of highways where the heat had melted the asphalt.
+In the Netherlands, authorities closed certain sections of highways where the heat had melted the asphalt.

-The central city of Zwolle, meanwhile, had started cutting the branches of some 100 poplar trees.
+The central city of Zwolle, meanwhile, started cutting the branches of some 100 poplar trees.

 Dutch public television NOS explained that branches could break due to the heat and create danger for drivers or passers-by.